microsoft/live-share/docs/extensions.md

 ## Extensibility API

-In addition to the core goals outlined in the beginning of this document, Live Share also wants to enable extension authors in the following ways:
+In addition to the core goals outlined in the beginning of this document, Live Share also wants to enable extension authors to enhance the default experience in the following ways:

-1. Be able to contribute to the existing collaborative feature set (e.g. automatically sharing a started server)
+1. Be able to contribute to the core collaborative feature set (e.g. automatically sharing a started server)

 2. Be able to make their own custom experiences collaborative (e.g. syncing bookmarks between participants).

-This will require some form of API/SDK, which extensions can use to determine if/when the user is within a Live Share session, and if so, light up additional capabilities and state syncronization.
+This will require some form of API/SDK, which extensions can use to determine if/when the end-user is within a Live Share session, and if so, light up additional capabilities and state syncronization.

-1.